 I am a research professor at the Paris School of Economics (UMR PJSE) and at Paris 1 Panthéon Sorbonne University (Department of Economics), on secondment at the OECD since 2016.
 A graduate of HEC Paris, I hold a doctorate from the Ecole Polytechnique and dedicate the bulk of my research to studying discriminations, especially in the labour market.
-This includes measuring discriminations, isolating their causes, evaluating their consequences and identifiying efficient anti-discrimination policies.
+My contribution includes measuring discriminations, isolating their causes, evaluating their consequences and identifiying efficient anti-discrimination policies.

 I have devoted numerous research papers to anti-Muslim discrimination in Christian-majority countries, the results of which are summarized in a book published by Harvard University Press in 2016 : Why Muslim integration fails in Christian-heritage societies (with Claire L. Adida of University of California San Diego and David D. Laitin of Stanford University).

 But religion is not the only basis for discrimination I explore.
 I also investigate the glass ceiling effects that hurt women, as well as the unfair treatments faced by visible minorities, older workers or sexual and gender minorities.
 In 2016, I joined the OECD Directorate for Employment, Labour and Social Affairs where I am in charge of developing a research project on the inclusivity of LGBTI (Lesbians, Gays, Bisexuals, Transgender and Intersex people) in OECD countries.